Loss of retirement income fund

 8. Liquidity of Investments

 The Fund will require liquidity from time to time for various reasons including payment of benefits, funding of capital calls, rebalancing, and posting of collateral.
 The expected liquidity requirements of the Fund, as well as the expected contributions to the Fund and the liquidity of various asset classes were considered in the development of this SIPP.
-Investment income and allocations to Cash and Money Market and Fixed Income are the primary sources of liquidity.
 The Policy Asset Mix was chosen to ensure sufficient liquidity will be available to meet operational and investment obligations as they come due.
 Liquidity coverage shall be monitored at least monthly.

 9. Lending of Cash and Securities